 Frequently Asked Questions

-All sessions leave at 9:00 AM from 2434 McKinley Ave, (off Dwight Way) in Berkeley (see below for directions) and return at 4 PM on the last day of the Big Sur session, and 5 PM for the Mendocino and Sierra sessions.
+All sessions leave at 9:00 AM from 2434 McKinley Ave, (off Dwight Way) in Berkeley (see below for directions) and return at 4 PM on the last day of the Big Sur and Mendocino sessions, and 6 PM for the Sierra session.

 We use chartered school buses for transportation in the three main sessions.
 Please have your child there at 8:45 with the following supplies: